Stefanie Kool, Psy.D.

 Lori Shirk, Psy.D

 Dr. Shirk is currently completing her post-doctoral residency and works under the supervision of Stefanie Kool, Psy.D.
 She earned her doctorate degree in clinical psychology from the Arizona School of Professional Psychology at Argosy University.
 Dr. Shirk’s clinical rotations have included community behavioral health facilities in both urban and rural settings, behavioral schools, and a substance abuse treatment facility.
 Dr. Shirk began working in the field of developmental, social, emotional, and behavioral disabilities two decades ago.
 She works with children, adolescents, and adults and provides individual, couples, and family psychotherapy.
-She has experiencing running psychoeducational and psychotherapy groups and treats anxiety disorders, mood disorders, adjustment disorders, trauma, grief, developmental disabilities, behavioral challenges, and executive function deficits.Her treatment approach is based on meeting the patient where they are at and incorporates behavioral therapy, cognitive-behavioral therapy, motivational interviewing, mindfulness, and play therapy to help the patient reach his/her fullest potential.
-She is also certified Cogmed Coach.
+She has experience facilitating psychoeducational and psychotherapy groups and treats anxiety disorders, mood disorders, adjustment disorders, trauma, grief, developmental disabilities, behavioral challenges, and executive function deficits.Her treatment approach is based on meeting the patient where they are at and incorporates behavioral therapy, cognitive-behavioral therapy, motivational interviewing, mindfulness, and play therapy to help the patient reach his/her fullest potential.
+She is also a certified Cogmed Coach.

 Stacey Stock, LCSW

 Stacey started working at DSH February 17th, 2020.
 Her bio is coming soon!